 - Daily Activity, a chart grouped by day and activity type

-- A Categorical Dropdown Dashboard Variable containing Activity values
+- A categorical Dropdown Dashboard Control containing Activity values

-First, we want to connect Monthly Activity to our two Dashboard Variables.
-This will allow our chart to update the Dashboard Variables whenever we click somewhere inside the Monthly Activity chart.
+First, we want to connect Monthly Activity to our two Dashboard Controls.
+This will allow our chart to update the Dashboard Controls whenever we click somewhere inside the Monthly Activity chart.

-We’ll click the menu icon on our Monthly Activity chart and select Edit Settings from the dropdown menu.
+We’ll click the ellipsis menu on our Monthly Activity chart and select Edit Settings from the context menu.

 We’ll then switch to the Drilldown tab in the Chart Settings modal.
-This tab allows you to map Dashboard Variables to Drilldown Variables (your chart metrics).
+This tab allows you to map Dashboard Controls to Drilldowns (your chart metrics).

-We want to link two Dashboard Variables to our chart: ACTIVITY (the Categorical Dropdown) and CALENDAR INTERVAL.
+We want to link two Dashboard Controls to our chart: ACTIVITY (the categorical Dropdown) and CALENDAR.

-Note: if your chart has x and y-axis labels, you’ll see the those label names listed instead of ‘x-value’ and ‘y-value’.
+Note: If your chart has x and y-axis labels, you’ll see those label names listed instead of ‘x-value’ and ‘y-value’.

-To link your Drilldown chart to another Dashboard, simply choose the dashboard from the Linked Dashboard dropdown in the Drilldown settings tab of your chart settings.
-You’ll need to first add the necessary Dashboard Variables to the Linked Dashboard, so your chart can update them.
+To link your Drilldown chart to another dashboard, simply choose the dashboard from the Linked Dashboard dropdown in the Drilldown tab of your chart settings.
+You’ll need to first add the necessary Dashboard Controls to the Linked Dashboard so your chart can update them.